 Dora the Explorer

-Orange shorts, a pink shirt, and your favorite backpack can be used to quickly throw together a Dora the Explorer costume (or you can get a licensed ready-to-go costume with a wig if you want to be really authentic.)
-Practise saying Dora’s catchphrase, “lo hicimos” in lieu of “trick-or-treat”.
+Orange shorts, a pink shirt, yellow socks, and your favorite backpack can be used to quickly throw together a Dora the Explorer costume (don’t forget the wig!)
+Practice saying Dora’s catchphrase, “lo hicimos” in lieu of “trick-or-treat”.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.